 A balanced meal plate is simply the concept of having a “balanced diet.”
 A balanced meal covers all of the essential food groups and provides all of the necessary vitamins and minerals that your body needs.

 Using a meal plate also makes things much simpler.
 Instead of trying to religiously count calories, or placing harsh restrictions on what you eat, meal plates focus more on portion control.
 It shows you exactly what types of food you need for each meal, and how much of each food you have.

 It also helps prevent the common mistake that people have when it comes to serving size.
 Different types of foods have different serving sizes.
-For example, one slice of bread counts as one serving, but for fruit, 3/4 cup of fruit is equal to one serving.
+For example, 1.5 slices of bread count as one serving.
+For fruit, however, serving size differs according to the type of fruit.
+A half-slice of banana, 1 cheek of mango, and 7 pieces of lansones all count as one serving each.
 For rice or pasta, half a cup is one serving.
 This discrepancy in terms of serving size confuses people, and this method makes it difficult to plan your meals.